thelatinatech/thelatinatech/README.md

 👩🏻‍💻 I'm an intelligence analyst with 2 years of cyber experience.
 I've also got 6 years of experience working at a Fortune 100 in business operations, vendor management, and data analytics.

-🎓 Cybersecurity - Information Systems, Systems Industrial Engineering, Electrical Computer Engineering 🎓 Management Information Systems, Global Business, and Spanish.
+🎓 M.S.
+Cybersecurity - Information Systems, Systems Industrial Engineering, Electrical Computer Engineering

+🎓 B.S.
+Management Information Systems, Global Business, and Spanish.

 ✍🏼 In my free time, I create content and blog over on [Instagram](https://instagram.com/thelatinatech/) and [Medium](https://thelatinatech.medium.com/).